-If you haven’t been paying attention, you might not know that Android apps have radically improved in 2013.
-This year, Google finally started offering “Find my phone” services services, but the third party apps have also gotten better.
-From design to performance to simple availability, the grass is looking greener and greener.
+The Android train just won't stop: from design to performance to simple availability, the grass is looking greener and greener.
 After you’ve picked up the usual suspects — Twitter, Facebook, Instagram, and obviously Dots — the harder choices come in.
 Will you use Google Keep for your notes or go with Evernote or Simplenote?
 What’s the best app to wring the most out of the pictures you take on your phone?
 Will you be reading books on Kindle, articles in Pocket, or news in Flipboard or Press?
-With Android, you're not longer left in the lurch looking for options, but that means you need help choosing between them.
+With Android, you're not wanting for options, but that means you need help choosing between them.
 Fortunately, we’ve collected our favorites here, so get ready to click some links and fill up your home screen.

 This year we've picked out some of the very best apps, games, books, and downloads for your new devices.
 Dig into our top selections for Android apps, Android games, iPhone apps, iPad apps, iOS games, Windows Phone apps, Kindle books, console games, and for your Mac and PC.